Regenerate-RISE

 Welcome to RISE+

-Regenerate-RISE has started a new initiative called RISE+ which is supporting St George's Hospital and Queen Mary's Hospital with a "Home from Hospital" discharge plan.
-We are currently visiting the Senior Health wards to get to know patients, provide activities and support on discharge.
-We will provide a gift of a dressing gown, a food parcel on arrival home and an Activities kit along with daily visits to ensure the patient settles at home with everything they need to avoid readmission to hospital.
-Referrals are from the wards and the form can be downloaded by clicking on the link below:
+RISE+ is supporting hospitals across SW London including St George's Hospital and Queen Mary's Hospital with a "Home from Hospital" discharge plan.
+The team are currently visiting the Senior Health wards to get to know patients and give individual support on discharge.
+We provide a gift of a dressing gown along with a food parcel on arrival home and visit the patient several times initially to ensure the patient settles well to avoid readmission to hospital.
+Referrals are from the Discharge Co-ordinators, OTs, Physiotherapists and Social Workers and the Referral Form can be downloaded by clicking on the link below:

-Welcome to the RISE+ team as an addition to Debbie, Toney and Jackie along with our volunteers, Robert, Ray and Mo
+Our RISE+ team are Bryce, Debbie, Toney and Jackie and we currently have three volunteers, Robert, Ray and Mo.

 Kings and Queens